msteffensen19/InstallNimbusAliasesEverywhere/README.md

 ## Linux

-To install these aliases on Linux just run the Linux/InstallNimbusAliases.sh file or just copy the bashrc file to your ~/.bashrc after making a copy or your original.
+To install these aliases on Linux just run the Linux/InstallNimbusAliases.sh file or just copy the bashrc.txt file to your ~/.bashrc after making a copy or your original.

 To uninstall the aliases, run the Linux/UninstallNimbusAliasesOnLinux.sh script.